Language-Research-Technology/ldaca-website/content/news/posts/SlangSurvey/index.md

 We mentioned above that the information we were hoping to receive was metalinguistic and this is reflected in the structure of the survey questions.
 We did not ask participants about expressions which they did or might use - of course self-report data is notoriously unreliable.
 Instead, we asked about expressions which they thought of as typically Australian, and allowing them the opportunity to give information about the potential usage of an expression.
-Answering the question ‘When and where have you heard this expression used?’ allowed respondents to say that they used an expression, but many of the responses here were of the kind: “Not since the 80s.” (in relation to grouse).
+Answering the question ‘When and where have you heard this expression used?’ allowed respondents to say that they used an expression, but many of the responses here were of the kind: “Not since the 80s.” (in relation to _grouse_).
 Many of the further comments responses were along similar lines, for example, ‘It's not that common anymore.
-A working class or rural expression’ as a comment about beauty.
+A working class or rural expression’ as a comment about _beauty_.
 These examples suggest that responses to the survey were of the kind we had hoped to receive: accounts of the consciously accessible knowledge people had about Australian Slang as a language register.